WojciechMigda/zfec/README.rst

 Related Works
 -------------

-Note: a Unix-style tool like "zfec" does only one thing -- in this case erasure coding -- and leaves other tasks to other tools.
-Other Unix-style tools that go well with zfec include `GNU tar`_ for archiving multiple files and directories into one file, `lzip`_ for compression, and `GNU Privacy Guard`_ for encryption or `b2sum`_ for integrity.
+Note: a Unix-style tool like "zfex" does only one thing -- in this case erasure coding -- and leaves other tasks to other tools.
+Other Unix-style tools that go well with zfex include `GNU tar`_ for archiving multiple files and directories into one file, `lzip`_ for compression, and `GNU Privacy Guard`_ for encryption or `b2sum`_ for integrity.
 It is important to do things in order: first archive, then compress, then either encrypt or